Cors Dyfi is a wonderful little nature reserve that is teaming with wildlife for most of the year. This is where the Dyfi Osprey Project is situated.

 Visiting Cors Dyfi

-The osprey project is open from April to September, 10am to 6pm.
-There is a suggested donation scheme (£2.50 individual, £5 families and £10 season ticket) to help cover the costs of running the project.
+The osprey project is open from Marchl to September, 10am to 6pm.
+There is a suggested donation scheme (£3 day pass, £6 weekly pass and £12 season pass) to help cover the costs of running the project.
 The Dyfi 360 Observatory is now open.

 With the exception of an elevated bird hide and the upper level of the 360 Observatory, the reserve is fully accessible to wheelchair users.
 Facilities include visitor centre with a small shop and a cafe offering basic refreshments - teas/coffees, sandwiches, cakes etc. There is a disabled male and female toilet.